 You should bring the document you wish to have notarized, along with a current, unexpired government issued ID, such as a driver’s license or passport.
 (Note: The SMCM OneCard is not a valid form of ID for this purpose.)
 If you have questions about what kind of ID is appropriate, please contact Melissa.

 Please fill out all necessary sections of your document ahead of time, but do NOT sign or date the document, as Melissa will need to witness your signature.
 If your document requires an additional witness, please bring your witness with you as well.

 Where Do I Go for Notary Services?

-Melissa is available at the Circulation Desk on the first floor of the LAMC.
-Notary services are available by appointment only, and Melissa reserves the right to refuse a request.
-She can be reached at (240) 895-4264 or firstname.lastname@example.org.
+Melissa is available at the Circulation Desk on the first floor of the Library.
+Notary services are available by appointment only, and Melissa reserves the right to refuse a request for notarization.
+She can be reached at (240) 895-4264 or email@example.com.